WebAhead/master-reference/coursebook/prerequisites/image-carousel.md

 ![](https://user-images.githubusercontent.com/9408641/48860569-29c04800-edb9-11e8-8d80-308ce71ba857.gif)

 We'd like you to build an image carousel.
 Please write all the code yourself (so no libraries like jQuery or Bootstrap).
-The image carousel must be built into your personal website, a link to a separate page or CodePen will not be accepted for completing this project as part of the course prerequisites.
+The image carousel must be built into your personal website.

 ### Features